mwinterstorm/catbot_red/README.md

 catbot
 ======

+## UPDATE
+I have decided to re-write catBot as a proper nodejs app. see [repo here](https://github.com/mwinterstorm/catBot)

 ## Alpha state ##

 Bot for matrix.
 Currently designed for my personal use - mainly silly and fun